grz0zrg/fas/README.md

 ## Packets description

-To communicate with FAS with a custom client, there is only five type of packets to handle, the **first byte of the packet is the packet identifier**, below is the expected data for each packets
+To communicate with FAS with a custom client, there is only six type of packets to handle, the **first byte of the packet is the packet identifier**, below is the expected data for each packets

 **Note** : synth settings packet must be sent before sending any frames, otherwise the received frames are ignored.